April 29, 2023

 Finding stability, making art, and revisiting wonderful Dresden.

 There are three scenes to unfold this story.
 First, before I came to Dresden almost five years ago, I heard mixed narratives about the region; some even warned me about going.
-But I went anyway, and encountered open-minded folks who provided an inclusive atmosphere and a sense of belonging instead.
+But I went anyway and encountered open-minded folks who provided an inclusive atmosphere and a sense of belonging instead.
 I also enjoyed their outgoing attitude to public spaces.

 Observing all that inspired me to create artwork Bikes Make Dresden (BMD) and sparked my appreciation of people-oriented infrastructure.
-I can't unsee the far-reaching impact of urban planning on mobility and recreation no matter where I go ever since.
+I can't unsee the far-reaching impact of urban planning on mobility and recreation no matter where I have gone ever since.
 If you read any of my recent city impressions, I am sure you noticed it.

 Second scene: The recent years were relatively turbulent for me.
 Going from one short-term opportunity to another and changing places like T-shirts was exhilarating, but the lack of stability was somehow exhausting.
 That said, moving to Belgium last winter to start a more extensive project was much-welcomed progress to get things more in order.